-- It is a time sensitive job.
-Things need to be done on time, there are people depending on it.
+- It is a time-sensitive job.
+Things need to be done on time, people are depending on it.
 If you do not like deadlines or are not in a position to meet them, planning a good event is near unachievable.

 How to Go About It?

 Assuming you have weighed all the pros and cons and have decided this is a lucrative stay at home business ideas for you, following are some advisable steps to take:

 Network.
 Talk to your friend who threw that great party.
 Get the number of her caterer.
 Make connections with vendors so that you can count on their services when the need arises.
 Networking is what will earn your clients too.
 Have a business card ready for anyone you think might be interested in throwing an event soon.

 Advertise.
 Set up a website and profiles on multiple social media platforms.
 Post great pictures/videos of events you have executed.
 Reach out through email marketing.
 Spread the word.

 Invest in a good event management software.
 This would become your best friend, helping you keep organized and in control.